Regular Expressions

 noahs arks |

-Additionally, we provide a table of shorthands for some commonly used character
+Additionally, in Table 13.6, we provide shorthands for some commonly used character

 sets.
 These shorthands don’t need [ ]